 When I first thought about a chore chart, I had one of those adorable, Pinterest-worthy charts in mind.
 You know, the ones with the fabric background and perfect decorations that takes hours to make?

 But let’s be real.
 Those are usually too complicated, and they just don’t work for people like me.

-As I said, I was nervous (have I mentioned I deal with some irrational anxiety sometimes), but I have been pleasantly surprised!
-The chore chart has been a God-send, and we’ve been able to keep up, even after the school-year routine began.
+As I said, when we first started the chore chart, I was nervous, but I have been pleasantly surprised.
+The chore chart has been a game changer, and we’ve been able to keep up (even after the school-year routine began).

-Fortunately, the first week of our chore system was before school began, so we were able to do an extra-good job and catch up with all the backlog of clutter and dirt.
+Fortunately, the first week of our chore system was before the new school year, so we were able to do an extra-good job and catch up with all the backlog of clutter and dirt.

 For example, scrubbing the kitchen is on our list of chores twice a week: I do it once on Wednesday, and my husband gets it on Sunday (we keep up with dishes between times).
 I had the first go at the kitchen, so I really doubled down: I scrubbed out the sink, the microwave, and made the stove top look good.
 My husband finished off the “hard-core” kitchen stuff on Sunday: Cleaning out the gunk at the bottom of the dishwasher, wiping down the cabinets and fridge.

 Now, when it gets to kitchen scrubbing day, we still have the basics of dishes and wiping down counters, but if that’s all we get to, it’s okay.
 If we do manage to do a few of those deep-clean tasks, it’s great!

 I plan to do one of these “hard resets” quarterly or so.
 That way, things that we may have become lax on (because life is relentless) can get caught up on.